-Foundation makeup can make acne worse, or help clear up blemished skin for good.
+Foundation makeup can make acne worse1, or it can help clear up blemished skin for good.
 It’s all in how you use it.
 This article explains what you need to know to use foundation on acne-prone skin.

 What is needed in a foundation for acne-prone skin?

 People who have acne-prone skin should choose foundation that contains sunscreen.
 This way they only have to put on one layer to protect the skin from sun instead of two.
-Using foundation that contain sunscreen saves time, and prevents clogged pores.
+Using foundation that contains sunscreen6 saves time and prevents clogged pores.

 Foundation comes in loose powder, pressed powder, sticks, creams, cream-to-powder, and mineral makeups.
 If you have oily skin, you will probably do best with loose powder.
 Pressed powder can form streaks when oil accumulates on your skin.
 If you have dry skin, then you probably want to use pressed powder.
 Loose powder can clump on your skin if your skin dries out as the day goes on.
 Liquid foundation that has acne-fighting ingredients can also be a good choice for your skin.

 Whichever foundation products you choose, you should think they look good and they feel good.
 Foundation usually comes with a money-back guarantee.
 Be fussy about your foundation.
 Get the right foundation to bring out the color and tone of your skin while keeping acne under wraps.